cspotcode/virtual-desktop-grid-switcher/README.md

-# **IF YOU HAVE DOWNLOADED AND VirtualDesktopGridSwitcher FAILED TO RUN YOU NEED TO "UNBLOCK" THE ZIP FILE BEFORE EXTRACTING**
+# **IF YOU HAVE TRIED VirtualDesktopGridSwitcher AND IT FAILED TO RUN YOU PROBABLY NEED TO "UNBLOCK" THE ZIP FILE IN FILE PROPERTIES BEFORE EXTRACTING**
-See the Installation Guide in the Wiki section for more information
+**See the Installation Guide in the Wiki section for more information**